mesolitica/malaysian-dataset/README.rst

 1. We use Google Translate.
 2. We use ChatGPT.
-3. We use Malaya translation.
+3. We use Malaya translation, https://huggingface.co/mesolitica/translation-t5-small-standard-bahasa-cased-v2

 Semisupervised
 ~~~~~~~~~~~~~~